maneatsbible/maneatsbible.github.io/betterdispute/README.md

 ---

+## System Overview

+Better Dispute models disagreement as a deterministic event graph.

+Every interaction:
+- is immutable
+- is replayable
+- is derived from GitHub issue events

+The system behaves like a local simulation engine with GitHub acting as the persistence layer.

+---

 ## Architecture

 - Frontend: Vanilla JavaScript
-- Backend: GitHub
+- Backend: GitHub Issues (append-only event log)
 - Auth: GitHub OAuth
-  - Data: GitHub Issues (append-only event log)
 - Pattern: Strict MVC
+- Controller state: **fully client-side (no server-side state)**

 ---